PaulaYaniz/Project-1/Project1.md

 Python is an open source and has a lot of libraries to complement the code, so you can do practically anything with your code.

 ### Justify the structure of the proposed solution:
 My program has the typical game type and it is easy to understand.
 There are comments on each step, so someone that reads the code can understand what is happening easily.
+Also, there are functions that make the code simple and variables with names that are understandable.

 ## Success Criteria
 1. The game has to be entirely text-based.